Jesse Pippy: Abortion

 In March 2022, during a debate on legislation that would expand abortion access, Pippy introduced an amendment that would allow only physicians to provide abortion services.
 The House of Delegates voted to reject the amendment on a vote of 40–84.

 Business

 In March 2021, Pippy voted against legislation that would require businesses to create telework policies.
+In February 2026, he introduced a bill that would temporarily impose a moratorium on new data centers in Frederick County until the state completed an impact study on the data center industry.

 COVID-19 pandemic

 In March 2021, Pippy opposed a proposal by Governor Larry Hogan that would give state employees a $1,000 bonus for working during the coronavirus pandemic, saying that he felt the government needed to do more to help private sector employees.
 In June 2021, he supported Hogan's decision to end expanded unemployment benefits provided by the American Rescue Plan Act.
 In August 2021, Pippy opposed extending Maryland's state of emergency status for the delta variant.

-Crime
+Crime and policing

 During the 2019 legislative session, Pippy introduced a bill that would recognize human trafficking as a "crime of violence" in Maryland.
 The bill passed and became law on April 18, 2019.
 He also introduced legislation that would expand the state's child pornography laws to include lascivious acts and computer-generated images, which passed and became law on April 30, 2019.

 During the 2020 legislative session, Pippy introduced a bill that would replace the term "gang" with "criminal organization" in the state's criminal law code.
 The bill passed and became law on May 8, 2020.
 He also introduced legislation that would make strangulation a first-degree felony assault, which passed and became law on May 8, 2020.

 During the 2021 legislative session, Pippy introduced a bill that would allow individuals to apply for a court order to obtain information from an electronic device of interest through fax or email.
 The bill passed and became law on May 30, 2021.

 In February 2021, Pippy said that he opposed removing school resource officers from schools.

+In 2025, Pippy introduced legislation to permit a court to order a child victim's testimony to be taken outside the physical courtroom and broadcast via closed-circuit television.